attainu/project-gnana-sudha-au13/README.md

 Overview: Food Ordering System

 Want a delicious meal, but no time, We will rescue you from the aggression of hunger, we will deliver it hot and yummy.
-Yummy food which will please you time, money and tummy, Let deliciousness twirl in your mouth.Freshness and happiness on the way...!! you can order from one restaurant at a time.
+Yummy food which will please your time, money and tummy, Let deliciousness twirl in your mouth.Freshness and happiness on the way...!! you can order from one restaurant at a time.

 Project Description :